Politics of Papua New Guinea: North Solomons (Bougainville)

-On Bougainville Island, initially focused on traditional land rights, environmental and economic issues stemming from the operation of the Panguna mine, (a Conzinc RioTinto Australia (now Rio Tinto Limited) and PNG government joint venture), a civil war quickly grew into a war for independence from PNG.
+On Bougainville Island, initially focused on traditional land rights, environmental and economic issues stemming from the operation of the Panguna mine, (a Conzinc RioTinto Australia (now Rio Tinto) and PNG government joint venture), a civil war quickly grew into a war for independence from PNG.

 From early 1989 until a truce came into effect in October 1997 and a permanent cease-fire was signed in April 1998 as many as 20,000 people were killed.
 Under the eyes of a regional peace-monitoring force and a United Nations observer mission, the government and provincial leaders established an interim government.
 In 2019 a non-binding referendum was held in which 98.31% of voters voted in favor of independence.

 The people of Bougainville are closely related to those of the nearby Solomon Islands.